OSC/ondemand/README.md

     #scl enable rh-ruby22 -- rake OOD_AUTH_TYPE='openid-connect'
     ```

-3. Verify that the Apache config file is generated correctly in
+4. Verify that the Apache config file is generated correctly in

     ```
     build/ood-portal.conf
     ```

+    If you'd like to make a change to the above file, then run

+    ```
+    # Clean up config file
+    rake clean

+    # If using Software Collections, set Ruby environment
+    #scl enable rh-ruby22 -- rake clean
+    ```

+    and re-build the config file from step #3 with the desired configuration
+    options.

-4. Install the Apache config that defines the OOD portal
+5. Install the Apache config that defines the OOD portal

     ```bash
     # Install Apache config in default PREFIX